 In a nutshell, your values determine how you define success and failure, how you judge/measure yourself and others, and thus what you do and don’t do.
 Mark Manson’s core message in this book is this: to have a good life, you should only give a f*ck about the right values (which define your priorities).
 Don’t give a damn about anything else.

 The 5 Counterintuitive Values for a Good Life

 No matter what happens in your life, you can always choose how to react.
 Thus, you always have full control over the outcomes in your life, even if life deals you a bad hand (e.g. being born with deficiencies, or losing a loved one).
-To learn how you can gain power over your problems when you take responsibility for them, why you’re always choosing (even when you think you have no choice), why you shouldn’t confuse responsibility with fault, and how to make the shift toward radical responsibility, do get our full version of The Subtle Art of Not Giving a F*ck summary.
+To learn how you can gain power over your problems and make the shift toward radical responsibility, do get our full version of The Subtle Art of Not Giving a F*ck summary.

 Learning to say and hear “no” can actually improve your life in 2 key ways:

 (a) When you make a commitment to something, you must say “no” to something else.
 This doesn’t tie you down, but frees you from trivialities so you can focus on what’s most meaningful (e.g. deepening a relationship or mastering a craft);